aforank/Multi-Bots-on-Service-Fabric/02-code-excercise.md

         }
     }
     ~~~
-3. Locate the `MasterBotController` under `Controllers` folder, add the following line inside if condition of the Post method, and resolve namespaces
+3. In `OneBank.MasterBot` project, locate the `MasterBotController` under `Controllers` folder, add the following line inside `if condition` of the Post method, and resolve namespaces

     @[Copy](`start Notepad.exe "C:\AIP-APPS-TW200\TW\CodeBlocks\45.txt"`)
     ~~~csharp